flackdl/joc/README.md

     python manage.py createsuperuser

-#### Import JOC
+#### Import JOC into database

-Import joc epub (it must already be unzipped) into database
+Import joc epub (it must already be unzipped) into database:

-    python manage.py import /path/to/extracted/epub
+    python manage.py import /path/to/extracted/epub-directory

+The import script expects to find the `toc.ncx` (table of contents) in the epub directory so make sure you're pointing to the correct place.

 #### Start development server